petemihaylov/petemihaylov/README.md

 ## Hi there, I’m Petar! 👋

-I am a software developer, living in the Netherlands.
-As a recent graduate, I find excitement in tackling challenges that push me beyond my comfort zone and existing knowledge.
+As a software developer based in the Netherlands, I thrive on tackling challenges that push me beyond my comfort zone.
+My passion lies in creating solutions that are both efficient and creative.
+My inspiration comes from productive individuals who find courage and dedication in their craft, search for truth and excellence.
+As a recent graduate, I motivated to make an impact, excited about every opportunity, and eager to expand my skills.
 Apart from coding, I also maintain a [blog](https://blog.petemihaylov.com/) and a [portfolio](https://petemihaylov.com/).
-You can find my articles on my website.
+These platforms serve as a space for me to share my insights, experiences, and creative endeavors.

 Let's connect on [LinkedIn](https://www.linkedin.com/in/petar-mihaylov/)  and feel free to drop me a message.